 About the BBB Framework

-The Build Back Better Framework is developed by Sandeeka Mannakarra and Suzanne Wilkinson based on the Build Back Better concept, covering all of its features for a resilient post-disaster recovery of communities affected by disasters.
+Sandeeka Mannakarra and Suzanne Wilkinson developed the Build Back Better Framework based on the Build Back Better concept.
+It covers all of its features for a resilient post-disaster recovery of communities affected by disasters.

-The framework consists of three approaches – Disaster Risk Reduction, Community Recovery, and Effective Implementation.
+The framework comprises three approaches – Disaster Risk Reduction, Community Recovery, and Effective Implementation.
 Each approach contains eight BBB principles described in the study.

-Community Recovery, the second dimension, is the focus of the research and refers to the psycho-social and economic support given to those impacted by a disaster.
+The second dimension, community recovery, is the focus of the research and refers to the psychosocial and economic support given to those impacted by a disaster.

 Why are psychosocial and economic aspects necessary in the post-disaster recovery process?